T. M. Scanlon: Contractualism

-Contractualism is a constructivist attempt at providing a unified account of the subject matter of a central part of morality which Scanlon calls "what we owe to each other."
-The normative domain of what we owe to each other is meant to encompass those duties to other people which we bear in virtue of their standing as rational creatures.
-A broader conception of morality includes whatever else we may owe to specific people, such as the special obligations we bear in relations with friends and family, or whatever else morality may require of us, such as the way in which we treat ourselves or nature.
+Contractualism is a constructivist attempt at providing a unified account of the subject matter of a central part of morality that Scanlon calls "what we owe to each other."
+The normative domain of what we owe to each other is meant to encompass those duties to other people we bear in virtue of their standing as rational creatures.
+A broader conception of morality includes whatever else we may owe specific people, such as the special obligations we bear in relations with friends and family, or whatever else morality may require of us, such as the way in which we treat ourselves or nature.
 Scanlon believes that what we owe to each other, or what we could loosely call "the morality of right and wrong", is distinct from this broader conception of morality in that contractualism provides a unified account of its content.

-In this form of contractualism, judgements about right and wrong, unlike empirical judgements, are not theoretical claims about the nature of the spatiotemporal world but rather practical claims about what we have reason to do.
-Further, they are a particularly important class of practical claims in that the judgement that an action is wrong is taken to provide reasons to not do that action which are most often considered to be decisive against competing reasons.
-Following this point, Scanlon takes questions about the reason-giving force of moral judgements to be prior to questions about the subject matter of the morality of right and wrong.
-More explicitly, he thinks that if we provide an account of the extraordinary reason-giving force of moral judgements then this account could largely form the basis for a characterisation of the subject matter of what we owe to each other.
+In this form of contractualism, judgments about right and wrong, unlike empirical judgments, are not theoretical claims about the nature of the spatiotemporal world but rather practical claims about what we have reason to do.
+Further, they are a particularly important class of practical claims in that the judgment that an action is wrong is made to provide reasons not to do that action that are most often considered decisive against competing reasons.
+Following this point, Scanlon takes questions about the reason-giving force of moral judgments to be prior to questions about the subject matter of the morality of right and wrong.
+More explicitly, he thinks that if we provide an account of the extraordinary reason-giving force of moral judgments, then this account could largely form the basis for a characterization of the subject matter of what we owe to each other.

-Scanlon grounds the reason-giving force of judgements about right and wrong in "the positive value of a way of living with others".
-A way of living with others which is typified by an ideal of mutual recognition between rational agents, where mutual recognition demands that moral agents acknowledge the value of human life and respond to this value in the right ways.
+Scanlon grounds the reason-giving force of judgments about right and wrong in "the positive value of a way of living with others".
+This way of living with others is typified by an ideal of mutual recognition between rational agents, where mutual recognition demands that moral agents acknowledge the value of human life and respond to this value in the right ways.